Skip to main content

 Graphics Programming Guide

-1. OpenGL ES Programming Guide
+OpenGL ES Programming Guide

-1.1 Introduction
+Introduction

-OpenGLES is a lightweight 3D graphics library designed for embedded devices and is a subset of the OpenGL standard.
-It provides a cross-platform API suitable for mobile devices and resource-constrained systems.
-The main differences between OpenGLES and OpenGL are:
+OpenGL ES is a lightweight 3D graphics library designed specifically for embedded devices and is a subset of the OpenGL standard.

-• Surface/buffer creation: responsible for creating drawing surfaces and buffers
+• Surface/Buffer creation: Responsible for creating drawing surfaces and buffers.

-1.2 Rendering Process
+Rendering Process

 mesa3d